Create a function in Azure that is triggered by a timer

 Setting Suggested value Description App name Globally unique name Name that identifies your new function app.
 Valid characters are

 Subscription Your subscription The subscription under which this new function app is created.
 Resource Group myResourceGroup Name for the new resource group in which to create your function app.
 OS Windows Serverless hosting is currently only available when running on Windows.
 For Linux hosting, see Create your first function running on Linux using the Azure CLI.
 Hosting plan Consumption plan Hosting plan that defines how resources are allocated to your function app.
 In the default Consumption Plan, resources are added dynamically as required by your functions.
 In this serverless hosting, you only pay for the time your functions run.
+When you run in an App Service plan, you must manage the scaling of your function app.
 Location West Europe Choose a region near you or near other services your functions access.
 Storage account Globally unique name Name of the new storage account used by your function app.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
-You can also use an existing account.
+You can also use an existing account, which must meets the storage account requirements.

-Clicking Go to resource takes you to your new function app.
+Select Go to resource to view your new function app.

 Next, you create a function in the new function app.